Cool Old Games

 One of the simplest games a person can learn, but still a fun experience with enough mechanical depth to provide some strategy.
 Suitable for children and the elderly alike, Go Fish is a fun game to play with one or more people.

-Go Fish is a matching game, where Players take turns questioning another Player if they have any of the requested card.
+Go Fish is a matching game, where players take turns questioning another player if they have any of the requested cards.
 If a Player does, they must surrender one of their copies of that card to the other Player.
 When a Player has a pair of matching cards, they are able to discard or “shed” them from their deck.
 Players must surrender cards when asked, and a Player that lies can suffer severe penalties.

 War